 Do you suffer from kidney stones or unexplained bone and joint pain?
-Have you been diagnosed with osteoporosis or are you tired all the time?
-If so, you may have parathyroid disease.
+Have you been diagnosed with osteoporosis, or are you tired all the time?

 The parathyroid glands are four pea-sized glands located on the thyroid gland in the neck.
-Though their names are similar, the thyroid and parathyroid glands are entirely different glands, each producing distinct hormones with specific functions.
+Though their names are similar, the thyroid and parathyroid glands are entirely different, each producing distinct hormones with specific functions.

 Parathyroid Dysfunction Symptoms